 Well, that was unexpected.

 It was almost as if the last hour at Hull hadn’t happened.
-We kept the same midfield and played football against Arsenal.
-A prospect that would have frightened the life out of me had you told me beforehand, but, not only did we stifle Arsenal’s creativity, we looked sharper on the ball than our more illustrious opponents.
+Roy Hodgson kept the same midfield and his side played football against Arsenal.
+A prospect that would have frightened the life out of most Fulham fanatics beforehand, but, not only did the Whites stifle Arsenal’s creativity, but looked sharper on the ball than our more illustrious opponents.

-Bullard and Murphy, who might not have survived the cut had I been picking the team, remained in central midfield and this time looked like a partnership.
-Jimmy did what Jimmy does, all energy, looking for the probing pass and offering a spark for our attacking players to feed off.
-Murphy seemed to have learnt from the Hull debacle (I’m not suggesting he was the only one responsible).
-He attempted to sit a little deeper and break up Arsenal’s play, showing his intent with a couple of strong early tackles.
+Jimmy Bullard and Danny Murphy, whose creativity was badly blunted on the opening weekend, looked like a proper partnership in an effective engine room.
+Bubbly Bullard did what he does, all energy, looking for the probing pass and offering a spark for our attacking players to feed off.
+Murphy seemed to have learnt the lessons from the debacle on Humberside: sitting somewhat deeper to disrupt Arsenal’s rhyme and offered an indication of his intent with several strong early tackles.

-Seol, playing just off Zamora, is another one who Fulham fans remain indifferent about.
-But he was the epitome of this performance.
-It wasn’t breathtaking, but industrious.
-He covered plenty of ground and there were a couple of mazy runs in the second half that supplied chances for Zamora and Simon Davies.
+Seol, playing just off Bobby Zamora, is another one who Fulham fans remain indifferent about.
+But the Korean encapsulated this Fulham performance.
+His display wasn’t breathtaking, but industrious.
+The former Reading forward covered plenty of ground and there were a couple of mazy runs in the second half that supplied chances for Zamora and Simon Davies.
 He’s not the long-term partner for Zamora, but is more than qualified to fill in until Andy Johnson is ready on this performance.

-Zamora looked good today, offering us both a target man and an outlet for balls in behind Arsenal with his pace.
-A clever turn led to the corner for our goal and he was close to converting a close-range chance in the second half as well.
+Zamora looked every inch a top-flight forward tonight, offering Hodgson’s side both a target to hit and an outlet for balls in behind Arsenal with his pace.
+A clever turn led to the corner for the only goal and he was close to converting a close-range chance in the second half as well.
 Unselfishly, given how much he would love an early goal, he showed great composure to pick out Davies when found by another Seol ball, but unfortunately the Welshman snatched at the shot.
-There is the prospect of further improvement from Bobby, I feel, when he gets 100% match fit.
+There is the prospect of further improvement from the former West Ham favourite, once he’s up to match sharpness.

 The real basis for our victory was the defence.
-Hangeland (or the Hang Man as a little girl in front of him kept calling him) proved just why he was brought in back in January.
-He’s a defensive colossus – I lost count of the number of balls he won in the air against Adebayor, which was our big failing the last time the sides met.
+Brede Hangeland (or the Hang Man as a little girl in front of him kept calling him) proved just why he was brought in back in January.
+He’s a defensive colossus – he won countless balls in the air against Adebayor, which was our big failing the last time the sides met.
 With his height, he can prove a danger in the opposition box, too, and his desire got his long legs to Bullard’s cleverly worked short corner before Gallas.
 Aaron Hughes seems to be one of those players who’s only mentioned when he makes a mistake.
 He didn’t get caught out of position and made a couple of crucial saving tackles as we became more nervy late in the second half.

 FULHAM (4-4-1-1): Schwarzer; Pantsil, Kallio (Baird 74), Hangeland, Hughes; Bullard, Murphy (Andranik 81), Davies, Gera; Seol (Dempsey 77); Zamora.
 Subs (not used): Stockdale, Stoor, Nevland, Milsom.